Managing Device Groups¶

 Validation: If New Group Name is left empty, the create action is blocked and a snackbar reads "Enter a group name."

-UNC paths are the individual deployment targets within a group.
+Target paths are the individual deployment targets within a group (UNC network shares or local absolute Windows paths).

 - Select a group from the left panel.

-- In the right panel's path-entry row, type the full UNC path in the UNC Path field (for example,
+- In the right panel's path-entry row, type a UNC path (e.g.

 Building A – Floor 2. - Click Add (or press